Jaakal/client-manager/README.md

 ## Available Scripts

-First run the Java back end API in the IDE and then in the client directory in the terminal you can run:
+First run the Java back end API in the IDE and then in the "/src/client" directory from the terminal you can run:

 ### `npm start`